FreePYQ logoFreePYQ

 Explanation:

 Variation within a species is crucial for natural selection.
 It allows some individuals to possess traits that make them better adapted to environmental changes, increasing their survival and reproductive success.
-Option B correctly states this.
+Option B states this.
 Options A and C are incorrect because variation drives evolution and mutations can introduce new variations.
 Option D is false as variation leads to diverse responses to environmental changes.

 Question 22